Bloggbild för: DIY: How to Make a Warm Hair Mask for Dry, Damaged and Frizzy Hair

 Beauty

-July 6, 2022 2 min reading
+July 6, 2022 1 min reading

-It's super simple to make your own warm hair treatment, and it's very beneficial for your hair as well as pleasant.
-Well-known oils for hair include argan oil, jojoba oil, coconut oil, almond oil, castor oil, sesame oil, rosehip oil, and avocado oil.Less known are the African marula and moringa oils, the Japanese camellia oil, the orange carrot oil and the fantastic black cumin oil.
+It's very easy to make your own warm hair treatment and it's very beneficial for the hair as well as pleasant.
+Well-known oils for hair are e.g. argan oil, jojoba oil, coconut oil, almond oil, castor oil, sesame oil, rosehip oil and avocado oil.
+Less known are the African marula and moringa oils, the Japanese camellia oil, the orange carrot oil and the fantastic black cumin oil.
+All of them are perfect for giving the hair a beneficial treatment.
+You simply warm up your chosen oils on low heat.
+If you want to pamper your beloved hair with even more luxury, you can add herbs, hydrolates and/or essential oils.

 Which herbs can I use?

-• To strengthen the hair you can use: chamomile, nettle or horsetail.
+• To strengthen the hair, you can use chamomile, nettle or horsetail.

-• To stimulate hair growth you can use: peppermint, sage, chamomile or ginger.
+• To stimulate hair growth, you can use: peppermint, sage, chamomile or ginger.

 How do I do it?

-The oils above plus one of these:
+• Example 4: The oils above plus any of these:

-1. Pour the oils into a saucepan, set it on low heat, and optionally add 1 tablespoon of your chosen herbs or a hydrosol*.Let this steep for about 30 minutes on very low heat and stir frequently.
+1. Pour the oils into a saucepan and set on low heat and optionally add 1 tbsp of your chosen herbs or a hydrolate*.
+Let this infuse for about 30 minutes on very low heat and stir often.

-2. After that (optional) you can add essential oils such as 3-5 drops of rosemary, lavender, tea tree or peppermint.Essential oils have different qualities and can help soothe an itchy scalp.
-They also have very potent, wonderful fragrances.
+2. After that (optional) you can add essential oils such as 3-5 drops of rosemary, lavender, tea tree or peppermint.
+Essential oils have different qualities and can e.g. help soothe an itchy scalp.
+They also have very potent, fantastic scents.

 5. You can store your oil for up to three months in a tightly sealed glass bottle or jar.